Coming in the next decade: National Landing adds buses, trains, sidewalks, streets

 More than 26,000 people already live in the National Landing area, with more housing in the pipeline.
 Office space takes up 12 million square feet.
 There are more than 450 retail stores and restaurants and 5,500 hotel rooms.
 And it’s likely to get even busier.

 Amazon has hired more than 1,000 employees of the 25,000 it expects to eventually work at its new headquarters.
 Its twin 22-story buildings, the first of two sites underway in Arlington, are rising from what used to be empty warehouses along South Eads Street.
-JBG Smith announced Monday that it bought the former Americana Hotel directly across the street, which it plans to replace with a 500,000-square-foot multifamily development.
+JBG Smith announced on Dec.
+21 that it bought the former Americana Hotel directly across the street, which it plans to replace with a 500,000-square-foot multifamily development.

 The county and neighboring Alexandria, expecting significant economic benefits from Amazon’s arrival, have welcomed the company, even to the extent of sharing what questions elected officials planned to ask at public hearings.

-The transportation projects will be financed by $270 million of state and federal money as well as tax increment financing in which future local development will pay the costs for construction.
+The transportation projects will be financed by $270 million of state and federal money, as well as tax increment financing in which future local development will pay the costs for construction.
 In selling the Amazon project to the community, local governments have emphasized these long-term capital investments will benefit all users, not just Amazon and related businesses.

 Labor organizations and groups that advocate for low-income workers have resisted Amazon’s expansion in Arlington, protesting pay and working conditions in its warehouses elsewhere in the nation and accusing Amazon of tolerating labor abuses, which the company denies.